ProJensen/Active-Directory-Proxmox/Lab02-Users-Groups-OUs/README.md

 - Add the user to the appropriate security group
 - Click **Apply** and **OK**
 - Repeat for other users as needed
+- Review the OU structure and confirm that users and groups were created in the correct locations

 This step helps organize access control through group membership instead of assigning permissions directly to individual users.